yeesunch/Data_Master/SQL.md

 );
 ```
 **Constraints** <br>
-&emsp; NOT NULL - Ensures that a column cannot have a NULL value <br>
+* NOT NULL - Ensures that a column cannot have a NULL value <br>
-&emsp; UNIQUE - Ensures that all values in a column are different <br>
+* UNIQUE - Ensures that all values in a column are different <br>
-&emsp; PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+* PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
 Uniquely identifies each row in a table <br>
-&emsp; FOREIGN KEY - Prevents actions that would destroy links between tables <br>
+* FOREIGN KEY - Prevents actions that would destroy links between tables <br>
-&emsp; CHECK - Ensures that the values in a column satisfies a specific condition <br>
+* CHECK - Ensures that the values in a column satisfies a specific condition <br>
-&emsp; DEFAULT - Sets a default value for a column if no value is specified <br>
+* DEFAULT - Sets a default value for a column if no value is specified <br>
-&emsp; CREATE INDEX - Used to create and retrieve data from the database very quickly <br>
+* CREATE INDEX - Used to create and retrieve data from the database very quickly <br>

 ```
 # Example: